interblitz/BudgetBlitz-Api/README.md

 - Enable PC connection from the app
 - Run samples from the samples dir
-- Put server address before retrieving data.
+- Put server address before retrieving data

 Server address is http://[server]:[port].
 Server and port will be available after PC connection enabled.